mmikowski/hi_score/README.md

   sudo apt-get update && sudo apt-get install -y mongodb-org
 ```

 ### Other Linux distributions
 Other modern Linux distributions should generally work as long as the same tools can be installed as as above.
-It works fine on CentOS 6.5 with development libraries installed.
+It works fine on CentOS with development libraries installed:

 ```bash
  yum install gcc gcc-c++ make openssl-devel